Dear SaaStr: Should I Tell VCs How Much I Want Them to Invest?

 If you won’t tell me how much you want to raise, or don’t make it clear, at a minimum, I just have to ask.

-On a related point, especially for a Late Seed or “Early A” — be careful you don’t ask for too much.
+On a related point, especially for a Late Seed or “Early A” — and especially these days — be careful you don’t ask for too much.
 If for no other reason, then certain investors will bow out.
 The largest check I’ll write is about $4m, for example.
 So if you are raising $1m, fine. $3m, fine.
 Even $6m is OK, because probably others (e.g., earlier investors) will pick up the $2m gap.
 But $10m?
 That’s too big a check for me.

 So if you need $10m or whatever number, ask for it.
 But make sure you do your homework on each investor.